WEEKEND OF SEPTEMBER 28, 2018

 Mark Dery is a cultural critic.
 He coined the term “Afrofuturism,” popularized the concept of “culture jamming,” taught at Yale and NYU, and has published widely on pop culture, the media, and on the mythologies (and pathologies) of American life.
 His books include Flame Wars, a seminal anthology of writings on digital culture; Escape Velocity: Cyberculture at the end of the century, The Pyrotechnic Insanitarium: American Culture on the Brink, and the essay collection, I Must Not Think Bad Thoughts: Drive-by Essays on American Dread, American Dreams.
 Like Gorey, his mission in life “is to make everybody as uneasy as possible.”

 After the talk, ramble up the hill under cover of night to the newly renovated Gothic splendor of Bigelow Chapel.
 Enjoy our Edward Gorey themed cocktail party with real artifacts from the Edward Gorey House.
 Ticket price includes snacks and 1 free drink, cash bar also available.
+Featuring a bespoke beer by local brewers Bone Up Brewery.
 All proceeds benefit the Edward Gorey House and the Order of the Good Death.

 DEATH SALON BOSTON